Table of Contents

 This section provides readers with a general overview and understanding of the system: how it is intended to function, what modules and components it contains, etc. For example, this section may include requirements for a specific database type, integration with certain payment systems, communications with external services and devices.
 The listing of all external services that the product is integrated with is important in order for the team to think about the most suitable and efficient integration methods.

-Another important aspect discussed in this section is the architecture type that is planned to be used.
+Another important aspect discussed in this section of specification is the architecture type that is planned to be used.
 It is crucial to define the right architecture type from the start as it navigates all further work.
 The choice of the architecture type will later define the possible future modifications, the way the system components interact with each other, and the way the system will behave.
 As well, software architecture contributes to a better understanding of the product’s functioning and helps developers plan their work correspondingly.

 List of all functional requirements